 The amount of downsampling to apply, as a percentage.
 As you increase this effect, it adds increasing amounts of quantization noise to the output.

-0% means no sample reduction, while 50% means reducing the sample rate by half.
+0% means no additional sample rate reduction, while 50% means reducing the sample rate by half.
 While 100% means a complete sample rate reduction, it essentially makes the output silent, because it’ll hold the last sample indefinitely.

 The bitcrushed audio signal (or control signal, if that’s what you connected to the input).

-The downsampling setting does not actually result in a reduced sample rate in the output signal.
+The downsample setting does not actually result in a reduced sample rate in the output signal.
 This is because all audio connections in AudioNodes use the same sample rate.
 Instead, it simulates a sample rate reduction using a sample-and-hold algorithm.